DcRonan/apple-clone/README.md

 # Building with Backgrounds and Gradients

-> In this project we created a clone of an old apple webpage.
+> In this project, we created a clone of an old apple webpage.

 ![screenshot](images/main-page.png)